learn-co-curriculum/dsc-central-limit-theorem-lab/README.md

 In the cell below, write a function that takes in 3 arguments: the dataset, the size of the distribution to create, and the size of each individual sample.
 The function should return a sampling distribution of sample means of the given size.

+Make sure to include some way to change the seed as your function proceeds!

 ```python
 def create_sample_distribution(data, dist_size=100, n=30):